NuLink-network/docs/product/horus/horus_milestones.md

 The phased development of Horus 2.0 on the NuLink testnet reflects our commitment to providing a robust, secure, and feature-rich environment for developers and users alike.

-## Remark
-The Horus 2.0 testnet is only for test purposes.
-The token in the testnet has no value to trade.
-And for each phase, all data and records will be cleared, so please do not store your valuable data in Horus testnet.